Published May 08, 2026 | 4:56 PM ⚊ Updated May 09, 2026 | 12:22 AM

 On Wednesday, the Congress became the first party to throw its weight behind Vijay, breaking its 19-year alliance with the DMK and taking TVK’s tally to 113.

-Vijay had earlier approached other DMK allies, including the Viduthalai Chiruthaigal Katchi (VCK) and the two Left parties each of which has two MLA-elects.
+Vijay had earlier approached other DMK allies, including the Viduthalai Chiruthaigal Katchi (VCK) and the two Left parties for support.

 After a meeting of allies at the DMK headquarters in Chennai on Thursday, MK Stalin is learnt to have left the decision on whether the VCK and the Left parties should support TVK to the respective party leaderships.